 If you don’t review your content before releasing it to employees, you can come off as unprofessional, and some of the avoidable mistakes can undermine training.
 Proofreading becomes even more important if you plan to sell your courses.
 You’re asking people to pay for content, so it needs to be as close to perfect as you can realistically make it.

 What to Understand Before Editing Your e-Learning

 Before you get started with the process of editing your courses, consider these general tips:

-- While grammar, spelling and other technical issues are typically what we think of when we think proofing, it’s just as important to use the editing process as a time to spot formatting errors, clunky navigation and other general style issues.
+- While grammar, spelling, and other technical issues are typically what we think of when we think of proofing, it’s just as important to use the editing process as a time to spot formatting errors, clunky navigation and other general style issues.

 - If your employees are going to be accessing the learning management system on a variety of devices or you have a Bring Your Own Device policy, then you should proof content on several types of devices as well.
 You want to see your employee training in the way your employees will see it.
 If you’re proofing on a laptop, and they’re primarily going to be using smartphones or tablets, this is going to be problematic.

 - Read e-Learning aloud.
 This is one of the best and most effective ways to thoroughly proof your work and also have a sense of how employees are going to perceive it.
 When you read it aloud you’re much more likely to catch not only grammatical errors but also errors in flow, sentence structure and wordiness.

 - Outsource the proofing.
 You should be the first person to proof training content, but then after that initial round it’s important to have someone with an outside perspective take a look.
 Ultimately you want your e-Learning to be free not only of grammatical, spelling and layout errors, but you also want it to make logical sense to trainees.
 You may have a concept of what you’re trying to convey in your mind, but does it come across this way to readers?
 By having a third party review your work, you’ll have a better idea not only of possible technical issues but also what ideas and concepts are coming across.